Congratulations — you managed to get an interview for a position at your dream company. But don't start celebrating just yet.

 2. Research the Company and Role

 What type of person is the company seeking?
-What about skills?
-Assess existing staff and the corporate culture by doing your research about the company and the role you’re seeking before the interview.
+What skills should that person have?
+Assess existing staff and the corporate culture by doing your research about the company and the role you're seeking before the interview.
 This will help you come up with questions to ask during the job interview.
 Lots of free job-hunting apps have great background information for you to use.

 3. Prepare Insightful Interview Questions